 If you have nurtured your fan base, providing them with valuable content and promotions they really like, they will be listening when you ask them to pull their friends into your circle.

 So where are YOUR customers talking about you and your brand?
 How do you plan on influencing those influencers out there?
 Perhaps this should be added to your next marketing meeting.
 What do you think?

 Do you need help getting your social business ready to serve the new social consumer?
 We would LOVE to help you!
-Connect with Gina on Twitter or join the Geeky Fun on our Facebook page where we post helpful tips and tools for using social media to build your business!
+Connect with Gina on Twitter or join our DIYsocial Facebook Page where we post helpful tips and tools for using social media to build your business!

 I walked into Schlotszky’s sandwich shop last week (the most delicious sandwiches EVER) and saw this sign on the wall telling the world who baked the buns, who made the salad, and who baked the cookies.
 Do people really care WHO made the food they are eating?
 I mean I typically want to know the person is clean but I don’t usually wonder what his or her name is.
 But suddenly I was very interested.
 I stuck my head in the pick up window and said “Thanks Tomas.
 I love your work!”